MyTurnyet/spftware-as-craft-blog/content/posts/creatingacultureoflearning.md

 personal learning time, and we decided to try learning together.

 We set up a learning marketplace, much like an Open Space marketplace, and allowed team members to put ideas into the marketplace.
-The idea didn’t have to be directly connected to production work.
+The idea didn't have to be directly connected to production work.

-Some of the learning ideas we had were:
+Some learning ideas we had were:

 * Learn the basics of another language (Go, Elixir, F#, etc.)
-* What is a micro-service?
+* What is a microservice?
-* Can we create a micro-service in Azure using Azure Function apps
+* Can we create a microservice in Azure using Azure Function apps
-* How do we create a dashboard for our web services without having to log-in to Azure
+* How do we create a dashboard for our web services without having to log into Azure
 * What is Mob Programming?
 * How do you create a Siri/Cortana/Alexa skill and what could we use it for?